spotify/postgresql-metrics/README.md

 * **get_stats_lock_statistics**:
   This metric shows locks being waited upon by queries, and the amount of locks granted.
-In general having any query waiting for locks for any extended period of time is a sign of problems, like unsolvable deadlocks.
+In general having any query waiting for locks for any extended period of time is a sign of problems, like heavy lock contention.

 * **get_stats_heap_hit_statistics**:
   This metric shows the amount of reads hitting the memory buffers on your